-A baby that is used to be breastfed by his mom might think that it's very strange and all wrong to suddenly get a bottle instead.
+A baby that is used to being breastfed by his mom might think that it’s very strange and all wrong to suddenly get a bottle instead.
 When teaching him to take the bottle, let someone else start.

 Go for a walk and let dad have a moment with his baby.
 (But stay near by if it doesn’t work at all)

 If you don’t plan to breastfeed at all, this tip is of course not as relevant.